 Never has a technical specification been overused and misused as much as High Definition or HD.
 The term has become synonymous with anything that raises the detail or quality over-and-above something that came before.
 When we’re talking about display resolutions though, the term HD is based on the original resolutions of HDTV.
 Yes, there’s more than one of them.

-These days, HD refers to “Full HD,” a resolution which measures 1,920 x 1,080 pixels, often called 1080p.
+These days, HD refers to “Full HD,” a resolution that measures 1,920 x 1,080 pixels, often called 1080p.
 This display resolution is common on Smart TVs and many modern smartphones, PCs, laptops, and monitors.
-Both HD resolutions use a 16:9 aspect ratio (so there’s 16 pixels horizontally for each 9 vertically), which most people think of as widescreen.
+Both HD resolutions use a 16:9 aspect ratio (so there are 16 pixels horizontally for each 9 vertically), which most people think of as widescreen.
 However, on a phone 1,280 x 720 becomes 720 x 1,280 when it’s held the normal way, in portrait mode.

 Smartphone QHD and WQHD Differences

 In the smartphone revolution of the last five or so years, manufacturers have been desperate to put higher resolution screens into phones.
 It’s sometimes argued that resolutions above that of Full HD are wasted on such comparatively small panels.
 Even people with perfect vision find it hard to spot any difference.
 Regardless, this scenario ignores two factors: first, you tend to hold a smartphone much closer to you than you do the screen on a laptop or even tablet, which means your eyes are capable of discerning greater detail.
 Second, you may be using your phone with a VR headset in the future, at which point you want as many pixels as possible right in front of your eyes.